benwhalley/mindframe/docs/papers/introducing-mindframe-paper.md

 In this paper we outline the steps necessary to produce a therapeutic equivalent of Deepseek R1, and report initial results from an open-source CCT-prompting system, [Mindframe](http://github.com/benwhalley/mindframe).

-### A prompting-based system with hidden chain of thought reasoning
+### Prompting first

-To generate the corpus of CCTs required to train a Deepseek-style therapist, it is necessary to represent the structure and desired outputs of a therapeutic appraoch in a way that can be used to prompt a foundation model.
+To generate the corpus of CCTs required to train a Deepseek-style therapist model, it is necessary to represent the structure and desired outputs of a therapeutic approach in a way that can be used to prompt a foundation model (by foundation model we mean a large, non-specialist language model like ChatGPT-4o or Claude Sonnet; by therapist-model we mean a fine-tuned/RHLF'd version of the foundation model which has been trained to generate CCTs and responses).

-These prompts explicitly instruct the model to generate a _structured_ response, including an internal CoT reasoning component that remains hidden from the user.
+These prompts explicitly instruct the foundation model to generate a _structured_ response, including an internal "chains of thought" that remains hidden from the service user.

 This requires an explicit model of the therapeutic process intended — for example,, describing the goals and structure of a treatment session, or the broader principles of a specific therapeutic approach and the trajectory across a number of sessions.

 Describing this broader structure in a single prompt is unlikely to be sucessful.
 Studies on chain-of-thought prompting indicate that iterative, stepwise reasoning helps models maintain internal consistency and produce more accurate, context-sensitive outputs [@Wei2022chain].
 By contrast, a single prompt encourages models to rely on static or memorised patterns, which would be incompatible with the complexity and personalised nature of mental health interventions [@Shatte2019].
+This is reflected in early results of LLM-based chatbots (XX, YY).

 >Brown et al. (2020).
 “Language Models are Few-Shot Learners.”
 >[https://arxiv.org/abs/2005.14165]